sjjessop/omnidice/README.rst

 Omnidice does not work with Python versions 3.5 or lower, because it uses f-strings, variable annotations, and possibly other features new in 3.6.

+The last version of omnidice that was tested with Python version 3.6 is v1.2.2 Support for Python 3.6 is removed in v1.3.0

 It should work with pretty much any versions of its optional dependencies, ``numpy`` and ``pandas``.